47degrees/arrow-slides/processed-slides/arrow-meta.md

+(can we add this logo in the first slide?)

 ![47 Degrees](css/images/47deg-logo.png)

+(the speaker notes here are for the first slide)

 Note:

 [Raquel]

 Ok, so let's start!

-Thanks for comming!
+Welcome to our talk and thanks for comming!

-She is Amanda Hinchman-Dominguez from Chicago where she's the organizer of Kotlin User Group
+She is Amanda Hinchman-Dominguez from Chicago where she's the organizer of Kotlin User Group.

 [Amanda]